huljas/huljas.github.io/_posts/2013-06-07-searching-the-perfect-dao.md

     MyModel found = (MyModel) new MyModel().findById(id);

-Now can we get rid of the cast with generics?
+We can get rid of the cast with generics

     class BaseModel<T extends BaseModel> {
         public T findById(String id) {